-- 1. To adopt a "general" perspective.
+- 1. To adopt a general perspective.
 This would allow the applicability of the approach to other cases.
-However, there is a lost of accuracy in prediction and control.
-In particular, there is a lost of quantitative results. - 2.
-To adopt a "specific", or detailed, perspective.
-Usually, this allows a great accuracy in prediction and control, with multiple quantitative results.
-However, the cost is a lost of applicability.
+However, there would be a lost of accuracy in prediction and control.
+Specially, there would be a lost of quantitative results. - 2.
+To adopt a specific or detailed perspective.
+Usually, this would allow a great accuracy in prediction and control, with multiple quantitative results.
+However, there would be a lost of applicability.

-System thinking is typically inclined to pole 1.
+System thinking in typically inclined to pole 1.
 It offers conceptual tools to represent any phenomenon.
-In this respect, system language is analogous to the language of logic, or to the language of set theory.
+In this respect, system language is analogous to the language of logics, or to the language of set theory.
 However, these advantages in descriptive power and explanatory scope are linked to a lost of accuracy in quantitative prediction and control.

 The situation is just the opposite with process thinking.
 Its focus is the specific particularities of each phenomenon.
 Process thinking likes the minute details of a dynamical behavior.
 Because of that, it promotes the accuracy in quantitative prediction and control, even though there is a lost in descriptive power and explanatory scope.
-However, the emphasis on the "specificity of each process" is a very important antidote effect for the speculative tendencies of systemic approaches
+However, the emphasis on the specificity of each process is a very important antidote effect for the speculative tendencies of systemic approaches

-The above tension between 1 and 2 is present in many methodological discussions in the SD community.
+The above tension between 1 and 2 is present in many methodological discussions in SD community.
 Option 1 appears to be quite appropriate in educational contexts, when teaching SD.
 Option 2, in turn, appears to be quite appropriate when SD is applied to find solutions for real problems.